raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 #### POWER_OFF_ON_HALT

 If 1 and WAKE_ON_GPIO=0 then switch off all PMIC outputs in halt.
-This is lowest possible power state for halt but may cause problems with some HATS because 5V will still be on.
+This is lowest possible power state for halt but may cause problems with some HATs because 5V will still be on.
 GLOBAL_EN must be shorted to ground to boot.

 Default: 0
 Version: 2019-07-15

 #### FREEZE_VERSION

-If 1 then the EEPROM update service (rpi-eeprom package) should skip automatic updates on this board.
+If 1 then the EEPROM update service (rpi-eeprom package) will skip automatic updates on this board.
 The parameter is not processed by the bootloader since there is no way in software of fully write protecting the EEPROM.
-Custom EEPROM update scripts should also check for this flag.
+Custom EEPROM update scripts must also check for this flag.

 Default: 0
 Version: All